 5.4: We will cover distributions of sums, pages 371-382.
 The ratio example is great but everything that I ask you to do with ratios can be done without the density of the ratio, so I have omitted the density calculation

-Chapter Summary: Nice and short, and you can skip the density of X+Y and the convolution formula.
+Chapter Summary: Nice and short.
 At this point you should go through the Distribution Summaries (pages 476-478) and notice that you know all the distributions, apart from the bivariate normal which you will meet in Chapter 6.
 These summaries are a wonderful part of this text; you won't find this information so succinctly displayed elsewhere.

 6.1: This is essentially just one example, to get you back into thinking about discrete joint distributions.
 Notice that, as with many examples in conditioning, it's easy to find conditional distributions if you go in "chronological order".
 For example, it's usually easy to find the conditional distribution of the number of heads (Y) given the number of coins (X).
 It takes more work to "go backwards in time", that is, to find the distribution of the number of coins given the number of heads.
 You need to renormalize by the probability of what's given; that is, you have to use the division rule.
 That's what this section is about.